Standards of the Schwarz Vulpes Dog

 Any Other Solids: These are not sables and do not have banded guard hairs.

-Notes: Solid colored dogs are discouraged in our breeding plans only because we strive toward the look of the Wolf or an Agouti (banded) guard hair.
+Notes: Solid colored dogs are discouraged in our breeding plans only because we strive toward the look of the Fox or an Agouti (banded) guard hair.

 When describing color on animals, the major color or main color, is always placed first.
 Like ingredients listed on a product, (in describing the color of any object,) the major color of the object is listed first.
 This is the main color of the dogs’ total body